Your Council Tax bill 2019-20

-During 2018/19 we will spend about £8 million providing services to you, the majority of which will come from Council Tax and Business Rates rather than the Government.
-This is because our government funding is being cut and will disappear completely by 2019/20 which means we need to save £1.45 million a year by 2021.
+During 2019/20 we will spend about £8.2 million providing services to you, the majority of which will come from Council Tax and Business Rates rather than the Government.
+This is because our government funding is being cut and means we need to save £950,000 by 2024 including £320,000 by the end of March 2020.

 The overall bill is made up of up to five separate parts.
 As well as us, you also pay Council Tax to Worcestershire County Council, West Mercia Police, Hereford & Worcester Fire and Rescue Authority and, if there is one in your area, a town or parish council.